Apple Pay Statistics That Show Mobile Payments Are the Future

 Statistics show that the adoption rate of contactless payment services has boomed over the past two years.
 Even those who weren’t that thrilled initially are slowly coming around now that it has become almost inevitable as a payment option.
 First, let’s look at some stats on the adoption of Apple Pay services to better understand how far-reaching this service has really become in recent years.

 Apple Pay’s user base has surprassed 507 million.

 According to the survey released in November 2020 and conducted from 2016 to 2020, the number of Apple Pay users worldwide has increased by well over 600% in just four years.
 With only 67 million users in 2016, Apple Pay wasn’t a very popular payment method at launch or in the first few years after it.

 However, the figures have increased to a massive 507 million users in 2020.
-If we compare 2019 and 2020 data, we can see that the use of Apple Pay has grown by almost 15%, from 441 to 507 million users worldwide.
+If we compare 2019 and 2020 data, we can see that the use of Apple Pay has grown by almost 15% in that year alone.

 Around 93% of US smartphones had access to Apple Pay in 2020.